gbracha/metaclasses/proposal.md

 I propose that the type object for a class *C* have implicitly defined instance methods corresponding to the static methods (including getters and setters) and constructors of *C*.
 For each static method *sm*, an instance method of the same name, with the same signature, is defined, which simply forwards the call to the static method *sm*.
 For each named constructor *k*, an instance method of the same name, with the same signature, is defined.
 This method returns the result of calling the constructor via **new**.

-Since the named constructors, static methods and instance methods cannot conflict, there is no risk of these synthetic methods conflicting with the existing instance methods of Type, which are all inherited from Object, or with each other.
-The anonymous constructor should be represented by a method called new; since **new** is a reserved word, no conflicts arise here either.
+Since the named constructors, static methods and instance methods cannot conflict, there is no risk of these synthetic methods conflicting with the existing instance methods of `Type`, which are all inherited from `Object`, or with each other.
+The anonymous constructor should be represented by a method called `new`; since **new** is a reserved word, no conflicts arise here either.

-This implies that every `Type` object is an instance of its own metaclass and that metaclasses do not mirror the inheritance hierarchy.
+The above implies that every `Type` object is an instance of its own metaclass and that metaclasses do not mirror the inheritance hierarchy.
 Each metaclass is a direct subclass of `Type`.

 Since each instantiation of a generic has its own `Type` object, each one also has its own metaclass.